lancesmithcc/trashimon/tasks.md

 - [ ] Add more comprehensive error handling for Supabase operations
 - [ ] Consider refactoring trashStore if it exceeds 500 lines
 - [ ] Add unit tests for stank zone operations

+- [x] Disable automatic map recentering on mobile devices when a user tries to explore the map.